jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Don't compromise yourself.
-You are all you've got.
+For everything that lives is holy, life delights in life.
-- Janis Joplin
+- William Blake

-Updated on: [6/28/2023]
+Updated on: [6/29/2023]
 <!-- #quoteEnd -->
 </pre>